 There is no single academic major that is best for all students planning for a legal career.
 Law schools accept applicants with degrees in almost every major.
 Business, philosophy, economics, history, accounting and English all provide a solid background for law school.
 The social science disciplines in particular prepare students for gaining admission to law school, excelling in legal studies, and, eventually, for the practice of law.
 All of the social sciences place a strong emphasis on critical reading skills, analyzing and evaluating what one has read, thinking clearly and logically, and expressing one's self clearly, both orally and in writing.
 These are all skills crucial to gaining admission to law school, doing well in legal studies, and practicing in the legal profession.

-Those who are especially interested in pursuing corporate law, real estate law, tax law and other such fields dealing with business and economics, may want to consider economics as a major.
+- Those who are especially interested in pursuing corporate, real estate, and tax law, as well as other such fields dealing with business and economics, may consider the economics major.
 Economics has a further benefit in that many of the analyses in which economists engage in have a strong mathematical and theoretical aspect to them.
-These quantitative skills tend to sharpen one's reasoning and analytical skills, which are helpful in doing well on the Law School Admission Test (LSAT) and in legal studies.
+These quantitative skills tend to sharpen reasoning and analytical skills, which are helpful in doing well on the Law School Admission Test (LSAT) and in legal studies.

-Political science has an immediate and direct relevance to the legal field, because laws and regulations are written by government officials and legislators and the courts that enforce laws are part of the judicial branch of government.
+- Political science has an immediate and direct relevance to the legal field, because laws and regulations are written by government officials, legislators, and the courts that enforce laws are part of the judicial branch of government.
 There are political science courses that deal directly with constitutional law and the judicial process.
-Also, many students pursue legal studies in preparation for careers in government service of one type or another: as elected officials, as aides to elected officials, as judges or other judicial officials, or as one of the myriad of administrative officials on the state, local, or national level.
+Also, many students pursue legal studies in preparation for careers in government service of one type or another: as elected officials, aides to elected officials, judges or other judicial officials, or as one of the myriad administrative officials on the state, local, or national levels.
 Students with career interests along these lines may find political science an especially relevant major.
 It is also the most popular major for students planning to attend law school.

 Selecting a Law School